 What does Harlands Debt Collection Process look like?

-When Harlands make contact with the person who has the debt, then they will ask for the debt to be paid either in full or via a payment plan that will be discussed and set up.
+When Harlands group make contact with the person who has the debt, then they will ask for the debt to be paid either in full or via a payment plan that will be discussed and set up.
 They will offer the person the ability to pay via the telephone and also online.
-Both of which can be arranged for one off payments and for payment plan payments too.
+Both of which can be arranged for one-off payments and for payment plan payments too.

 I had some trouble with my direct debit